sashor97/airports/README.md

 # Airports managing system
 This project is an API for managing airports and flights, built using Spring Boot and JPA.
 It provides endpoints for adding new airports and flights, retrieving flights from a specific airport, and more.
-You can also build a docker image for this application by click RUN on `Dockerfile`.
+Below I will explain how you can run docker images.
 You can also run it on kubernetes by applying files in `kubernetes` folder

 # Getting started
 To get started with this project, clone the repository and install the necessary dependencies.
 You will also need to set up a MySQL database and update the application.properties file with your database credentials.